Economy of Bihar: Industrial development and power sector

-To boost investment construction of New Airport at Darbhhanga in Bihar under Udan scheme of Central govt making it most successful airport under this scheme provides connectivity to all major cities of India including – Delhi, Mumbai, Banglaore, Kolkata, Pune, Ahmadabad, Jaipur etc. The expansion flight connectivity to Mumbai, Bangalore, and other cities of India has been scheduled from Gaya airport is under way.
-The process of Land acquisition for Purnea Airport in semanachal the most backward regions of Bihar is under way.
-A civil enclave with an annual capacity of 2.5 million passengers is under construction at Bihta in Patna District to ease the burden over Patna Airport.
-The expansion of Terminal at Patna airport to accommodate annual 8 million passengers is under construion.
-Patna airport is the 14th most busy airport of India.
+The expansion of flight connectivity to Mumbai, Bangalore, and other Indian cities from Gaya airport has been scheduled and is under way.
+The goal is to boost investment in the construction of a new airport at Darbhanga in Bihar – under the UDAN scheme of the central government – making it the most successful airport under this scheme, as well as connecting to all major cities of India.
+(These cities include Delhi, Mumbai, Bangalore, Kolkata, Pune, Ahmedabad and Jaipur, among others.)
+The land acquisition process for Purnea Airport in Bihar's most backward region is underway.
+A civil enclave with an annual capacity of 2.5 million passengers is under construction at Bihta in Patna District to ease the burden on Patna's airport.
+The terminal for this airport is under construction, expanding to accommodate 8 million passengers annually.
+Patna's airport is the 14th-busiest airport in India.

 Tax collection improvements

-There has been an improvement in tax collection by the state government.
-Tax collection growth in the first half stood at 265%.
-Patna witnessed a growth of 43.09% in personal income tax collections at Rs 559 crore.
+Tax collection by the state government has improved.
+Growth of tax collection in the first half stood at 265%.
+Patna witnessed a 43.09% growth in personal income tax collection, reaching ₹559 crore.